muelmx/ImageHue/README.md

 - The color is chosen randomly from the image
 - Adjust the time between the colors and the transition speed
 - Randomize times
+- Randomize which lights are selected
+- Set the brightness for white and colored luminaires independently
 - Sync the transition time with the time between colors, so it looks like an infinite transition
 - No installation required, just run the app
+- Easy and convenient

 ## How to use
 1. Get the latest [release](https://github.com/muelmx/ImageHue/releases)